 - Weigh the pros and cons of new technological innovations and initiatives within the company

-- Direct the implementation of new hardware and software solutions to support the company’s goals
+- Use technical skills to direct the implementation of new hardware and software solutions to support the company’s goals

 According to the Bureau of Labor Statistics (BLS), computer and info systems managers are currently in high demand.
 These computer networking jobs are expected to grow by 16% over the next decade.
 That’s much faster than the average.
 This will result in more than 82,000 new positions for qualified candidates.
 Once hired on, these IT managers will earn handsome wages.
-The BLS reports median salaries of over $159,000 with top earners making an average yearly salary of more than $208,000.
+The BLS reports median salaries of over $159,000, with top earners making an average yearly salary of more than $208,000.
+That also makes it one of the highest-paying jobs in the networking field.

 Average Salary: $159,010